mmb-irb/chrom_dyn/README.md

 > sh run.sh nucl_pos.dat link_seq.dat 100 ~/chrom_dyn/test

-Outputs generted inside the output folder:
+*Outputs generted inside the output folder:*

-"output_pos": xyz files containing the 3D structures obtained for the fibers (linker DNA +
+"output_pos":
-              nucleosomes).
-They are numbered consecutively as cartnucl_000000_000000.xyz, cartnucl_000000_000001.xyz, ...).
+&emsp xyz files containing the 3D structures obtained for the fibers (linker DNA + nucleosomes).
-              Each nucleosome center is represented as a N atom and each base pair center as a C atom.
+&emsp They are numbered consecutively as cartnucl_000000_000000.xyz, cartnucl_000000_000001.xyz, ...).
-              The structures can be visualized using VMD software.
-To make the nucleosome core visible, do Representations -> Selected Atoms: name N; Drawing method:
+&emsp Each nucleosome center is represented as a N atom and each base pair center as a C atom.
-              VDW; Sphere Scale: 14.
+&emsp The structures can be visualized using VMD software.
+To make the nucleosome core visible, do &emsp &emsp Representations -> Selected Atoms: name N; Drawing method:VDW; Sphere Scale: 14.

 "output_nucl": xyz files containing 3D nucleosome configurations for each structure
                (numbered consecutively as nucl_000000_000001.xyz, nucl_000000_000002.xyz,